 Description

-A stereotype that classifies a package as a reference model, identifying it as a valid target for archetype constraints
+A stereotype classifing a package as a reference model, identifying it as a valid target for archetype constraints

-A reference model defines the classes that the archetypes in an archetype library can constrain, and the ReferenceModel profile ensures that the reference model can provide the metadata that an archetype library may require.
+A reference model defines the classes the archetypes in an archetype library can constrain and the ReferenceModel profile ensures the reference model can provide the metadata an archetype library may require.

-An archetype library is associated with exactly one ReferenceModel, and it may use the properties that the model defines in the construction of archetype identifier strings.
+An archetype library is associated with exactly one ReferenceModel, and it may use the properties the model defines in the construction of archetype identifier strings.
 See the openEHR Archetype Definition Language exposition of archetype identification for one example of how this may work.

 Diagrams